rickkas7/electron-clouddebug/README.md

 - Does a DNS server lookup of the device server (device.spark.io)
 - Makes an actual cloud connection
 - Acts like Tinker after connecting
+- Can print out information about nearby cellular towers

-Meanwhile, it uses a special debug version of the system firmware, so there's additional debugging information generated as well.
+It uses a special debug version of the system firmware, so there's additional debugging information generated as well.

 Here's a bit of the output log: